Trying to write Korean names in English seems simple—until you look closer

 Spelling can vary—but not each time you write your name

 In English, common names have adopted different spellings.
-For example, the name Hailey can also be written as:
+For example, you can write the name Hailey as:

 Hailee